virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Virtualizing Arm Confidential Compute Architecture

-In this section, we provide the overall architecture of \sysname, a virtualized \CCA using existing TrustZone hardware.
-To stimulate real world deployment of \sysname on legacy hardware, \sysname is designed as a drop-in replacement of CCA, providing strong compatibility with respect to hardware, firmware and software, strong security guarantees and high efficiency, which are elaborated below. \begin{packeditemize} \item \textit{Hardware compatibility}.
-We build \sysname using legacy ARM architecture feature, in particular, S-EL2 support in the ARM v8.4-A architecture.
-Furthermore, \sysname is compatible with CCA at the API level.
+In this section, we provide the overall architecture of \sysname, a virtualized \CCA using TrustZone hardware.
+To stimulate real world deployment of \sysname on legacy hardware, \sysname is designed as a drop-in replacement of CCA, providing strong compatibility with respect to hardware, firmware and software, strong security guarantees and high efficiency, which are elaborated below. \begin{packeditemize} \item \textit{Hardware compatibility}. \sysname utilizes features from legacy Arm architecture, and is tailored to work with both the Arm v8.4-A architecture, which includes S-EL2 support, and earlier platforms that lack S-EL2 support.
+Furthermore, \sysname is compatible with most CCA interfaces at the API level (See Table~\ref{table:tmi}).

 \item \textit{Software and firmware compatibility}.
-On one hand, the \sysname design requires minimal modification to the host software infrastructure (i.e., the hypervisor), and requires no modification of the application software, which includes the guest VM image and the entire guest software stack.
-As such, \sysname supports running legacy VM images as confidential VM with no additional effort.
-On the other hand, due to the full compatibility with CCA at the API level, the software and firmware stack constructed for \sysname can be reused for CCA with no changes when CCA hardware is available in the future.
+Firstly, the \sysname design requires minor modification to the host software infrastructure (i.e., the hypervisor) and the guest VM, without requiring any changes to the application software.
+As such, \sysname supports running commodity VM images as \cVM with no additional effort.
+Secondly, due to the strong compatibility with CCA at the API level, the software and firmware stack constructed for \sysname can be reused for CCA with no changes when CCA hardware is available in the future (See Table~\ref{table:software}).

 \item \textit{Security}. \sysname aims to provide a similar security guarantee to CCA. \sysname adopts a similar model to CCA to minimize the \TCB, in which the heavy software stack, i.e., the hypervisor runs in the normal world, while the TMM runs as a reference monitor to enforce strong security.
-In addition, \sysname supports verification of the integrity of the cVM through remote attestation.
+In addition, \sysname supports the integrity verification of the \cVM through remote attestation.